a8cteam51/special-projects-blocks-monorepo/featured-video/readme.txt

 = This plugin doesn't do something it says it should in this readme.txt file?

-Let's blame that on AI for now, wink wink, and report it as an issue and we'll take a look.
+If something described here is not working as expected, please open an issue in the repository and we will investigate.

 == Developers ==